FRYerOK/SteamLauncher/README.md

 - **The SteamLauncher code is sadly worse than a child's drawing of a tree.**

-## FAQ and Troubleshoots
+## FAQ

-### I'm not able to change/add the dlcs of the game.
+### I can't find a way to add/delete game dlcs.
+How you do it?

-When you add / edit the selected game, the dlcs list is automatically extracted from steamdb.
+There is currently no way to do this, when you add/edit the selected game, the dlcs list is automatically extracted from steamdb.

-### A new dlc was added 2 minutes ago but when i modify the game, it is not activated in game.

-From the moment of the last request, an hour must pass to be able to make another one.
-**it is better to prevent another message from the steamdb author.**

-### To update the list of dlcs what should I do?
+### I can't find a way to update dlcs of the game.
+How you do it?

 For the moment you can update the dlcs by opening the game editing screen and pressing "Save" even without modifying the data.

-### I'm not able to change the steamid.
+### I can't find a way to edit steamid.
+How you do it?

 When you create the account, the steamid is assigned automatically.
-It can be viewed in the account data editing screen.
+There is no way to change it for now.

+## Troubleshoots

+### A new dlc was added 2 minutes ago in steamdb but when i modify the game, it is not activated in game.

+From the moment of the last request, an hour must pass to be able to make another one.

+**It's better to prevent another message from the steamdb author.**

 ## Legal